dgostin/vin-express/client/README.md

-Here's a README template for **VIN Express** that you can use for your GitHub repository:

----

 # VIN Express

 VIN Express is a full stack web application that retrieves vehicle data based on Vehicle Identification Number (VIN) by leveraging the [NHTSA API](https://vpic.nhtsa.dot.gov/api/).
 The frontend is built with Vite and React, while the backend is a Node.js/Express server.